Nutterules/ZettelKasten/Statistics definitions.md

 - Sample types:
 	- Random:
 		- simple random: every sample that's taken has an equal chance of being sample
-		- systematic random:
+		- systematic random: samples are taken at regular intervals from an ordered list. the first sample is chosen at random from which the regular interval then begins
-		- stratified random
+		- stratified random: the sample is divided into it's mutually exclusive strata and t
 		-

 2 different types of variables